How to Watch the NBA on Friday: TV Channel, Game Times and Odds

 Vegas Odds and Betting Lines

-The Mavericks take to the home court of the Rockets on Friday at 8:00 PM ET.
+The Hornets hope to pick up a road win at the Suns on Friday at 9:00 PM ET.

 How to Watch